pushfoo/pyc2e/README.rst

 pyc2e
 =====

-A pure python interface for injecting scripts & reading output from the `Creatures Evolution Engine (c2e) <https://creatures.wiki/Creatures_Evolution_Engine>`_.
+A pure Python interface for injecting `CAOS code <https://creatures.wiki/CAOS>`_ & reading output from the `Creatures Evolution Engine (c2e) <https://creatures.wiki/Creatures_Evolution_Engine>`_.
+It works by wrapping parts of the Win32 API with `Python's built-in ctypes module <https://docs.python.org/3/library/ctypes.html>`_.

 The only requirements are:

-* A compatible c2e version
 * Python 3.7+
-* Running the interface in the same permission space as the target c2e instance
+* A compatible c2e version running in the same permission space as the Python interpreter

-Created using
-`Chris Double's documentation of the c2e shared memory interface <http://double.nz/creatures/developer/sharedmemory.htm>`_.
+Created using `Chris Double's documentation of the c2e shared memory interface <http://double.nz/creatures/developer/sharedmemory.htm>`_.

-**Warning: This may break your Creatures 3 / DS install.**
+**Warning: Running custom CAOS can break your Creatures 3 / DS install.**

 License TBD, probably a BSD or LGPL.